approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

     ${DOCKER_IMAGE_NAME}
 ```

-If later on you change the code for the lambda function then you need to:
+If you modify the code for the lambda function after your initial build then you will need to rebuild and retest the image:

 * Update the tag for the image with `export DOCKER_IMAGE_NAME=${DOCKER_IMAGE_REGISTRY}/approov-token-lambda-authorizer:$(date +%d%B%Y_%Hh%Mm%Ss)`
-* Execute again the docker commands `build` and `run`.
+* Then execute the `build` and `run` docker commands again.

 ##### Test with cURL Requests

-The request to be issued here is not the same request we would do to the API Gateway.
-Instead it is simulating the internal call made to the lambda authorizer function that requires an event that we provide on the body of the request in json format.
+The cURL requests issued here are for testing the authorizer, they do not use the full requests that would be required by API Gateway.
+Instead we just need the `approov-token` header thereby simulating the internal call made to the lambda authorizer function.

-Now, let's do some basic tests to ensure that valid, invalid and missing tokens are handled properly and for that you just need to try the below cURL requests examples.
+From the terminal, execute the following cURL requests.

 ###### Example for a valid Appproov Token: